PashavanBijlert/MuSkeMo/README.md

 # **Anatomical & local reference frames panel**

 Construct anatomical and local reference frames, by assigning landmarks or markers as the reference points to construct the axes directions.
 Local reference frames have a location and an orientation with respect to the global reference frame.
-Internally, orientations are stored through rotation matrices, but they can be exported as rotation (unit) quaternions (w, x, y, z), and also as body-fixed XYZ-Euler angles (phi_x, phi_y, phi_z, in rad).
+Internally, orientations are stored through rotation matrices, but are exported as rotation (unit) quaternions (w, x, y, z), and also as body-fixed (intrinsic, active) XYZ-Euler angles (phi_x, phi_y, phi_z, in rad).
 The latter is prone to gimbal lock.
-As of v0.5.0, you can only export the local frames themselves.
-All other data types are exported in global coordinates. v0.6.0 will allow you to export data with respect to the locally defined reference frames.
+If anatomical / local frames are assigned to a body, MuSkeMo also computes inertial properties, joint positions and orientations, contact positions, and muscle path points with respect to these frames.

 # **Landmark & marker panel**